vitejs/vite/docs/guide/build.md

 }
 ```

 If you specify a different root, remember that `__dirname` will still be the folder of your vite.config.js file when resolving the input paths.
-Therfore, you will need to add your `root` entry to the arguments for `resolve`.
+Therefore, you will need to add your `root` entry to the arguments for `resolve`.

 ## Library Mode